BarleyFlour/RespecMod/README.md

 ♦ Spacehamster - awesome tutorials.

+♦ pheonix99 for the option to retain Portrait/Voice, etc.

 ♦ Newman55 for the concept and some bits of code.

 ♦ @Vek17, @Bubbles, @Balkoth, @Narria, @Spacehamster and the rest of our great Discord modding community - help.